NathanaelA/nativescript-vm/README.md

 # nativescript-vm

+A NativeScript VM

+## License

+This is released under the MIT License, meaning you are free to use this however you want. -- However for entities that need a support and/or a commercial license please contact me (nathan@master-technology.com).

 ##NativeScript Virtual Machine

 The initialize.sh Script can be ran on a fresh Ubuntu 64bit 14.04 Installation.
 (I've tested it in both VMWare and VirtualBox)